TechxArtisanStudio/Openterface/docs/faq.md

 #### Can it work with different video outputs like VGA, DVI, DisplayPort, etc.??
 Sort of.
 The Openterface Mini-KVM captures video through an HDMI port.
 However, you can use various video adapters like [VGA-to-HDMI](https://openterface.com/use-cases/#streamlined-server-management), [DVI-to-HDMI](https://openterface.com/use-cases/#unified-control-for-diverse-devices), [miniHDMI-to-HDMI](https://openterface.com/use-cases/#simplified-setup-for-tech-enthusiasts), or DP-to-HDMI, to connect different video sources.

-#### Why can't I add the VGA-to-HDMI cable to my order on Crowd Supply for shipping to the EU/UK?
-We're still working on getting the CE certificate we need to sell and ship this cable to places like the EU and UK.
-Things are looking up, and we’re hopeful we’ll have it sorted out in a couple of weeks, maybe three, but definitely before June, so you’ll be able to add it to your orders soon.
-Keep an eye on [our community posts](https://www.reddit.com/r/Openterface_miniKVM/comments/1cjf8zi/working_on_ce_for_vgatohdmi_cable_for_euuk_backers/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) for updates.
-Thanks for hanging in there with us!

 ### More

 #### How can I contribute into this project?